 Table 7-6 compares per capita water use under the recommended portfolio to per capita use under the adjusted baseline and the MOU and SBx7-7 targets.
-Per capita use under the recommended portfolio is 157 gpcd, which is 4 gpcd less than the MOU Flex Track target and 3 gpcd less than the 2015 SBx7-7 target.
-Per capita demand will need to decrease an additional 10% between 2015 and 2020 in order to meet the 2020 SBx7-7 per capita target.
+Per capita use under the recommended portfolio is 309 gpcd, which, while easily satisfying the MOU Flex Track target, is 8 gpcd greater than the district's 2015 SBx7-7 target.
+This means the district's SBx7-7 compliance will depend on meeting the regional target.